- Who We Are

-Some principals have an open-door policy.
-Forest Hills HS members report their principal’s office door (in contrast with his lavatory door) closed so frequently it may as well be a broom closet.
-In fact, this principal is so intent on avoiding staff that he fails to hold faculty meetings, ever.
+Forest Hills HS members report that Sherman is often shut away in his office.
+In fact, he is so intent on avoiding staff that he fails to hold faculty meetings.
 He says he’s heckled at meetings, a charge Bergstein vehemently denies.

 The DOE hid its face in the sand and pretended everything was fine.
 The UFT chapter members at Forest Hills HS reached out to the press, and their story was covered twice in the New York Post (the first article on the pot smoking and the second on the no-confidence vote), the Queens Chronicle and The Chief.
 Bill de Blasio, while in Iowa, had to answer a question about pot smoking at Forest Hills HS.
 On “The Tonight Show Starring Jimmy Fallon,” Fallon mentioned the pot epidemic in a monologue.
 After all this publicity, the DOE has appointed a new supervisor for the principal, but has curiously left Sherman in place.

-Bergstein credits staff for their patience and persistence.
+Bergstein credits UFT members at the school for their patience and persistence.
 “Not a thing would have happened if we didn’t have the 200 members working together,” he said.
 “Without membership, this would’ve fizzled out.”

 “Through their organizing campaign, the UFT chapter at Forest Hills HS has taken collective action in support of their students and their award-winning school,” said UFT Vice President for Academic High Schools Janella Hinds, who has visited the school several times.
 “Their activism serves as an inspiration for all educators across New York City.”